avbreyrds/ExcelProjects/README.md

-This is an .xlsm file, also known as an Excel Macro-Enabled Workbook.
+Some files is saved as .xlsm file, also known as an Excel Macro-Enabled Workbook.
 To use the Job Application Tracker properly, you need to unblock the macros by modifying the properties of the file as follows:

 1. Open Windows File Explorer and navigate to the folder where you saved the file.